 Something in my heart and spirit was burning out by the late 1990s.
 There seemed to be so much giving out, with insufficient return.
 Closing M100 in 1998 was deeply disappointing, weighing me down - it had been a wise choice, though regrettable.

 The Millennium - my 50s

 I worked hard at reconstructing my life but things didn't really work.
 Increasingly, I felt Glastonbury and I were no longer nourishing one another.
-I applied for many jobs and reached the shortlist in many cases, but I was too adventurous a candidate to be taken on - I had a good track-record but my CV was perhaps too rich and unconventional.
+I applied for jobs and reached the shortlist in many cases, but I was too adventurous a candidate to be taken on - I had a good track-record but my CV was too rich and unconventional.
 I wasn't a system man and never was to be so.

 Then it was 2010

 I travelled around for three months, crashing on sofas and staying in caravans, mainly on the Welsh borders.
 I landed up in a car park in the Forest of Dean crying my eyes out, feeling lost and rootless.
 Suddenly my cousin Faith rang up to invite me to Cornwall for a week while she and her family took a holiday there - I went, staying in a caravan in the 11-acre garden of some old friends, Hamish and Ba Miller (he was a well-known dowser and prehistorian).